Montana Coronavirus Closures, Restrictions And Exemptions

 “At this time, the Forest Service continues to remain open and operational, and we are committed to the continuity of our mission.
 Our primary delivery of public service will occur through virtual means (ie. telephone and online service).”

-Visitors should come prepared, and should follow all CDC and local health guidance by practicing good hygiene and social distancing.
+People are asked to follow good hygiene and to social distance.
 Face coverings are recommended where social distancing is not possible.
 People who are sick should stay home and not visit the park.